-Click 'contact' above (or phone number below) to register your interest and keep updated.
+Click 'contact' above (or phone below) to register your interest.

 Course content includes Compass and chart navigation; GPS and Plotter navigation (the package includes a plotting software simulator); Tide flows and heights; Anchoring and mooring principles; Buoyage; Lights; Rules of the road (the seagoing code); Safety and rescue at

 sea; Pilotage (getting out and in); Passage planning; Weather.